gchq/Gaffer/store-implementation/parquet-store/README.md

 The `AddElements` operation is a three stage process:
 1. Write the unsorted data split by group and `Element` type into Parquet files in the temporary files directory using the `AvroParquetWriter`;
 2. Using Spark, sort and aggregate the data in the temporary files directory and the current store files on a per group basis;
-3. Generate an index containing the range of vertices in each file and load that into memory.
+3. Generate an `GraphIndex` containing the range of vertices in each file and load that into memory.

 The `GetElements` operation is a four stage process per group:
 1. From the Gaffer view build up a corresponding Parquet filter;
 2. For each seed, build a map from file path to Parquet filter.
-This is done by using the index to determine which files will contain which seeds;
+This is done by using the `GraphIndex` to determine which files will contain which seeds;
 3. If the query has seeds then for each filter in the path to filter map add in the group filter built in the first stage;
 4. Using the path to filter map build an `Iterable` that will iterate through the required files applying only the